 - Excessive panting or shaking, muscle tremors, or seizures

-- Severe vomiting or diarrhea lasting more than a few hours
+- Severe vomiting or diarrhea lasting more than a few hours, or dry heaving

-- Inability to keep water down or excessive drinking of water
+- Inability to keep water down, excessive drinking, or excessive drooling

 If your pet’s stomach is upset, don’t encourage it to eat.
 Instead, remove the food and wait several hours before feeding again.
 This will help an irritated digestive tract calm down a bit.
 Offer plenty of fresh water, and when your pet feels well enough to start eating again, gradually increase the amount of food given over a period of three days.

 Unless you have used pesticides, fertilizers, or poison on your grass, it’s okay to let your pet eat a little.
 Cats and dogs instinctively eat grass when they have an upset stomach.
 If you don’t have grass accessible, pick up some wheat grass at the pet store.

 For dogs, pumpkin puree can help calm digestive upset.
 Try offering it in little bits or mixing it into their food.

 It’s difficult to see our beloved pets in pain or distress, no matter the physical issue.
 As a general rule, the longer it takes for a serious ailment to receive treatment, the more critical your pet’s condition will become -- and the more expensive to treat!
 If you notice your pet is exhibiting any serious symptoms for longer than a day, play it safe and take your pet to the vet!